Estimating Long-term Heterogeneous Dose-response Curve: Generalization Bound Leveraging Optimal Transport Weights

 \section{Abstract}

-Long-term causal effect estimation is a significant but challenging problem in many applications.
-Existing methods rely on ideal assumptions to estimate long-term average effects, e.g., no unobserved confounders or a binary treatment, while in numerous real-world applications, these assumptions could be violated and average effects are unable to provide individual-level suggestions.
-In this paper, we address a more general problem of estimating the long-term heterogeneous dose-response curve (HDRC) while accounting for unobserved confounders.
-Specifically, to remove unobserved confounding in observational data, we introduce an optimal transport weighting framework to align the observational data to the experimental data with theoretical guarantees.
+Long-term treatment effect estimation is a significant but challenging problem in many applications.
+Existing methods rely on ideal assumptions, such as no unobserved confounders or binary treatment, to estimate long-term average treatment effects.
+However, in numerous real-world applications, these assumptions could be violated, and average treatment effects are insufficient for personalized decision-making.
+In this paper, we address a more general problem of estimating long-term Heterogeneous Dose-Response Curve (HDRC) while accounting for unobserved confounders and continuous treatment.
+Specifically, to remove the unobserved confounders in the long-term observational data, we introduce an optimal transport weighting framework to align the long-term observational data to an auxiliary short-term experimental data.
 Furthermore, to accurately predict the heterogeneous effects of continuous treatment, we establish a generalization bound on counterfactual prediction error by leveraging the reweighted distribution induced by optimal transport.
-Finally, we develop an HDRC estimator building upon the above theoretical foundations.
-Extensive experimental studies conducted on multiple synthetic and semi-synthetic datasets demonstrate the effectiveness of our proposed method.
+Finally, we develop a long-term HDRC estimator building upon the above theoretical foundations.
+Extensive experiments on synthetic and semi-synthetic datasets demonstrate the effectiveness of our approach.